ajuarezse/ajuarezse/README.md

 - 📝 **Technical Blog:** [Development insights and project breakdowns](https://angeljuarez.dev/#/blog)

 ---
-**Currently contributing to production applications** while exploring full-stack developer opportunities where I can leverage my React/Node.js expertise and collaborative development experience.
+**Available for new opportunities** in full-stack development where I can leverage my React/Node.js expertise and collaborative development experience.